ocroquette/gradle-extools/README.md

 gradlew extoolsExec "-PcommandLine=..." "-PusingExtools=..."
 ```

 The command line parameters are separated by spaces.
-If you need spaces within the arguments, use an file based script.
+If you need spaces within the arguments, use a file based script.

 The list of extools is comma separated.